-A student advisor is someone on school staff — a teacher, a librarian, or an administrator who provides a student or group of students with guidance on their personal and academic goals.
+A student advisor is someone on school staff - a teacher, a librarian, or an administrator who provides a student or a group of students with guidance on their personal and academic goals.
 This is done using individual and group meetings.
-At the critical time of adolescence, students require the emotional and social support that advisory provides.
-At NYMA, all attempts are made to keep advisory groups small so that they function best with most instructors managing between 6-10 students.
+Students require the emotional and social support that advisory provides at this critical time of adolescence.
+At NYMA, all attempts are made to keep advisory groups small so that they function best; most instructors manage between 6-10 students.

-As each NYMA advisor will have a diverse group of students, often across several grade levels, the focus and requisite tasks will vary.
+Each NYMA advisor will have a diverse group of students, often across several grade levels.
+The focus and requisite tasks will vary.

 - serve as an advocate assisting students with academic and behavioral issues

 - alert group members to opportunities for community service/service learning, scholarships, internships, and other programs that offer valuable services to the student